Liberal Period (Dutch East Indies): De-regulation of the Indies economy

 Prior to the late 19th century recession, the Liberal Party had been dominant in policy making in the Netherlands.
 Its free market philosophy found its way to the Indies where the cultivation system was de-regulated.
 Under agrarian reforms from 1870, producers were no longer compelled to provide crops for exports, but the Indies were open up to private enterprise.
 Dutch businessmen set up large, profitable plantations.
 Sugar production doubled between 1870 and 1885; new crops such as tea and cinchona flourished, and rubber was introduced, leading to dramatic increases in Dutch profits.

 Changes were not limited to Java, or agriculture; oil from Sumatra and Kalimantan became a valuable resource for industrialising Europe.
 Frontier plantations of tobacco and rubber saw the destruction of jungle in the Outer Islands.
 Dutch commercial interests expanded off Java to the outer islands with increasingly more territory coming under direct Dutch government control or dominance in the latter half of the 19th century.
-Tens of thousands of coolies were brought to the Outer Islands from China, India, and Java to work the plantations and they suffered cruel treatment and a high death rate.
+Tens of thousands of laborers from China, India, and Java were brought to the Outer Islands to work the plantations where they suffered cruel treatment and a high death rate as "coolies".